Updated April 2026

 Typical major repair cost

-Typical MBI policy term
+Typical one-off MBI cost

 What Is Mechanical Breakdown Insurance?

-Key fact: A single major mechanical repair in New Zealand can cost $3,000 - $15,000 or more.
-Transmission rebuilds typically run $3,000 - $7,000, engine replacements $5,000 - $15,000+, and turbocharger replacements $2,500 - $6,000.
+Key fact: A single major mechanical repair in Australia can cost $3,000 to $15,000 or more.
+Automatic transmission rebuilds typically run $3,000 to $7,000, engine replacements $5,000 to $15,000 or more, and turbocharger replacements $2,500 to $6,000.
 MBI helps protect against these unexpected costs.
-The Motor Trade Association (MTA) provides guidance on vehicle repairs and fair pricing.

 MBI vs Car Insurance - What's the Difference?